The TR200 is another new generation product that is expected to contribute to increased competitiveness in the storage world

 Third-generation BiCS chips in 64 multi-layer structures will give us 240 gigabytes, 480 gigabytes, and 960 gigabytes in standard 2.5-1 configurations with a SATA III connector,SSD Toshiba 's first designed for the home market and includes Memories This technology.

-In terms of performance itself, Toshiba declares fairly promising data with continuous speeds of up to 550 megabytes per second in read up to 525 megabytes per second in writing, as well as up to 80,000IOPS in random work with small 4 files in read and up to 87,000IOPS in states Along with three-year warranty (with total write volumes of 60 GB for 240 GB, 120 GB for 480 GB and 240 GB for 960 GB Of storage).
+In terms of performance itself, Toshiba declares fairly promising data with continuous speeds of up to 550 megabytes per second in read and up to 525 megabytes per second in writing, as well as up to 80,000IOPS in random work with small 4 kilobytes in reading and up to 87,000IOPS in similar situations in writing - This together with a three-year warranty (with a total writing capacity of 60 terabytes for a 240 GB model, 120 terabytes for a 480 GB model and 240 terabytes for a 960 GB model -Byte of storage).

 Like most of Toshiba's bookcases, even those of the TR200 series will be based on a controller SSD With a DRAM-free array but with a heavy-duty cache that simulates the use of SLC chips for increased performance in short bursts.
 There will also be support for DevSLP technology for significant energy savings in a situation where the drive is not in direct use, making the products suitable for both desktop and computer use Mobile Where battery life is a critical feature.

-We still do not know how much these new offers will cost us, but as with any 3D drive NAND No other DRAM - hope for something that will surprise us, with less than 30 cents per gigabyte of storage, For example.
+We still do not know how much these new offers will cost us, but as with any 3D drive NAND Without other DRAM - hope for something that will surprise us for good, with a level of less than 30 cents per gigabyte of storage, For example.